PaddlePaddle/Paddle/doc/design/cluster_train/master_process.md

 # Design Doc: Master Process

 For an overview of master process' role, please refer to [distributed training design doc](./README.md).
 In this design doc we will discuss the master process in more details.
-The master will be implemented in [golang](https://golang.org/).
+The master will be implemented in [Go](https://golang.org/).

 ## Dataset

 <img src="src/dataset.png"/>

-A dataset is represented by a list of files in *RecordIO* format on the distributed filesystem, each RecordIO file consists of multiple *blocks*, and each block has multiple data instances.
+A dataset is a list of files in *RecordIO* format.
+A RecordIO file consists of chunks, whereas each chunk consists some records.

 ## Task Queue